zyeecon/zishenye.github.io/landing.md

 					<h3>Consultancy Volunteering</h3>
 				</header>
 Apolix B.V., May.
 2021 - Sep.
 2022 <br/>
--Developed a marketing and lead generation map for Apolix, a consulting firm specialized in process mining, through TIAS Student Consultancy. <br/>
+•	Developed a marketing and lead generation map for Apolix, a consulting firm specialized in process mining, through TIAS Student Consultancy. <br/>
--provided branding and public relations suggestions for the company.
+•	provided branding and public relations suggestions for the company.

 </div>
 		</div>